 Helical anchors for a retaining wall repair cost $60 to $80 per linear foot.
-Anchoring is a method used when retaining walls bow or lean.
-According to Bob Vila, it is a method which involves tiebacks or anchor points to pull the wall back against the soil, anchoring and preventing it from falling.
+Anchoring is used when retaining walls bow or lean.
+According to Bob Vila, it is a method involving tiebacks or anchor points to pull the wall back against the soil, anchoring and preventing it from falling.
 A helix-shaped blade creates an anchor, and special equipment drives it into the wall before an adapter is attached and the hole is patched.
 A plate, usually steel, is placed and secured to complete the process.

-The average cost of adding drainage to an existing retaining wall is between $60 and $70 per sq.ft.
-Drainage is important because water builds in the soil without it, putting pressure on the structure.
+The average cost of adding drainage to an existing retaining wall is between $70 and $90 per sq.ft.
+Drainage is important because water builds in the soil, putting pressure on the structure.
 This can make cracks and holes more likely.
 Drainage can be added in various forms, such as weep holes or drainage pipes.

-Expect to pay between $60 and $100 per linear foot.
-This covers the cost of removing old or damaged sections and rebuilding the new sections.
+Expect to pay between $70 and $125 per linear foot when rebuilding a retaining wall.
+This covers removing old or damaged sections and rebuilding new sections.
 Rebuilding is often seen as a last resort repair option and is only used when the damage is too much to be fixed in conventional ways like patching and reapplying mortar or other materials.

-Contractors charge between $50 and $150 per hour for their services when repairing retaining walls, and some have flat fees for certain jobs.
-Rates vary from state to state, and some contractors may also charge a call-out fee of $50 to $100 to visit your home and look at the damage.
+Contractors charge $50 to $200 per hour for repairing retaining walls, and some have flat fees for certain jobs.
+Rates vary by state, and some contractors may also charge a call-out fee of $50 to $100 to visit your home and look at the damage.
 Labor costs can also vary according to season, wall type, and demand for labor.
 This fee may be waived if the homeowner hires the same contractor for the work.

-If the damage is severe, contact a residential structural engineer to assess the damage.
+Contact a residential structural engineer to assess the damage if it is severe.
 These workers charge between $100 and $200 per hour.
-The engineer may be able to recommend a contractor from their network to do the necessary repairs.
+The engineer could recommend a contractor from their network for the necessary repairs.
 It is also worth noting that contractors and engineers may charge extra if they have to travel a long distance to get to your property.

-Retaining wall inspections usually range between $100 and $250, and experts recommend inspecting them every 3 to 5 years.
+Retaining wall inspections usually range between $150 and $300, and experts recommend inspecting them every 3 to 5 years.
 If the wall is older or faces a public right-of-way, it may be wise to inspect it more regularly.
 Inspections are essential because they ensure the wall is maintained and without failure.
 If a problem is discovered, repairs can be made to prevent property damage or injury to someone near the wall.
 During an inspection, an expert inspects the wall closely and looks for signs of damage or weaknesses that may need addressing, providing a full report of their findings.

-Homeowners pay between $200 and $1,000 to remove a retaining wall.
+Homeowners pay $500 to $1,500 to remove a retaining wall.
 The price mostly depends on the size, with larger walls costing more to remove because of the extra work to demolish and remove the sections.
 Retaining walls may need to be removed due to redevelopment projects or if the existing wall is badly damaged and needs replacing.

-It ranges from $300 to $1,500 to paint a retaining wall.
-For this price, the painter will clean, prepare, and paint the wall.
+Painting a retaining wall costs $300 to $1,000.
+The painter will clean, prepare, and paint the wall.
 The main factor affecting the price is size.
 Larger walls require more time, effort, and paint, so they usually cost more than smaller ones.
-Painting a retaining wall is a good way to spruce it up and add extra protection against moisture and the elements.
+Painting a retaining wall is a good way to spruce it up and adds protection against moisture and the elements.

 Yes, you can usually repair leaning retaining walls.
 They might need to be strengthened by transferring some force to the base, and contractors might also use anchors or tiebacks to reinforce a leaning wall.